 All students who gain employment, whether on-campus or off, need to apply for a Social Security Number.

 Students are generally allowed to work on-campus not exceeding 20 hours per week while school is in session and 40 hours per week when school is not in session.
-Please consult with your International advisor regarding on-campus employment and to obtain a completed Permission to Work form.
+Please consult with your International adviser regarding on-campus employment if you have any questions.

 Approval from the International Advising office is required prior to working off-campus.